Accessibility Tools

 3. Results of the Multitest exam (NMT) with translation into Polish – applies only to candidates from Ukraine (if possessed) – original and copy

-4. Decision about recognition (“nostryfikacja”) of secondary-school certificate, issued by the Board of Education in Poland – not applicable to foreign certificates recognised by law or on the basis of a proper international agreement – not applicable to certificates issued in Ukraine
+4. Decision about recognition (“nostryfikacja”) of secondary-school certificate, issued by the Board of Education in Poland or the NAWA’s Director information – not applicable to foreign certificates recognised by law or on the basis of a proper international agreement – not applicable to certificates issued in Ukraine

-5. Proof of English language proficiency: English certificate (original and copy)
+5. Proof of English language proficiency: English certificate (pdf file in preparation) (original and copy) – it does not apply to candidates from EU and candidates taking the English language exam at UEK

 6. Printout of personal questionnaire – from the Online Candidate Admissions platform